tovantu/MavenTestNG/README.md

     Example: Browser, url, timeout, sql connection

 # Common functions for UI
-* Use classes at UiHelper
+* Use classes at uihelper

-# How to use ApiHelper
+# How to use apihelper
-* Call get/post/put/delete functions at ApiHelper class under ApiHelper package.
+* Call get/post/put/delete functions at apihelper class under apihelper package.

-# How to use SqlHelper
+# How to use sqlhelper
 * Download and copy "mssql-jdbc_auth-8.4.1.x64" into java/bin folder.
 https://docs.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver15
-* Call the executeQuery function at SqlHelper class under SqlHelper package with the query string.
+* Call the executeQuery function at sqlhelper class under sqlhelper package with the query string.

 # Report
 * View the report at Report folder